sharduul/RealCodeEditor/README.md

 RealCodeEditor
 ==============
-It is a real time code editor based on ShareJS framework.
+It is a real time, collaborative code editor.
+It is powered by ShareJS, AngularJS and ExpressJS.